cloudflare/cloudflare-docs/content/kv/learning/kv-performance-optimizations.md

 Reads have a "refreshTTL" of 1 minute.
 A write is noticed within 1 minute of a read being issued.

-Contact customer support to change the default for your namespace.
+Contact customer support to change the default for your KV namespace.

 ## Benchmarking Workers KV